DavidEngland/hasse-stirling/README.md

 A Python implementation of the Hasse-Stirling computational framework for efficient calculation of special functions.

+---

+## Project Overview

+This repository develops and documents the **Hasse-Stirling Operator** and its applications in discrete calculus, special functions, and combinatorics.
+It includes:

+- Core Python implementations
+- Operator tables and transform cheatsheets
+- Mathematical explanations and derivations
+- Educational modules and physical interpretations

+See `transform explained.md` for a detailed mathematical introduction.

+---

+## Code Status

+- **Implementation status:** The Python code is under active development.
+Core routines for the Hasse-Stirling operator and generalized Stirling numbers are present, but some features may be experimental or incomplete.
+- **Testing:** Not all modules are fully tested.
+Please review and validate results for critical applications.
+- **Contributions:** Feedback, bug reports, and pull requests are welcome to improve robustness and coverage.

+---

 ## Features

 - Generalized Hasse operator with flexible parameterization $(\alpha, \beta, r)$